 - Do not use Restricted data for initial or “first-time” passwords

 The Guidelines for Data Classification defines Restricted data in its data classification scheme.
 Restricted data includes, but is not limited to, social security number, name, date of birth, etc. This type of data should not be used wholly or in part to formulate an initial password.
 See Appendix A for a more comprehensive list of data types.

 - Always verify a user’s identity before resetting a password

 A user’s identity should always be validated prior to resetting a password.
 If the request is in-person, photo identification is a sufficient means of doing this.
 If the request is by phone, validating an identity is much more difficult.
-One method of doing this is to have the user fax in a copy of their photo id.
+One method of doing this is to request a video conference with the user (e.g. Skype) to match the individual with their photo id.
 However, this can be a cumbersome process.
 Another option is to have the person’s manager call and confirm the request.
 For obvious reasons, this would not work for student requests.
 If available, a self-service password reset solution that prompts a user with a series of customized questions is an effective approach to addressing password resets.